WojciechWijataPL/SQL---Richest-people/README.md

-Hi
+Hi there!
-In this repository I want to show you my small, first project with SQL.

-I analyze the richest people in the world.
-The report shows some interesting relationships, what industries they operate in and what industries they dominate over others.
+In this repository, I'm excited to showcase my first small project using SQL.
+I delved into the analysis of the world's wealthiest individuals, exploring their sources of income and the industries they're involved in.
+Along the way, I learned various functions, including case statements, join operations, and several others.

+Stay tuned for an my journey  💰🌍🔍